gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-01/index.md

-- openvpn-admin: Fixes a bug that was causing `openvpn-admin` to return the instance's private IPv4 address. `openvpn-admin` now correctly returns the instance's public IPv4 address.
+- openvpn-admin: Fixes a bug that was causing `openvpn-admin` to return the instance&apos;s private IPv4 address. `openvpn-admin` now correctly returns the instance&apos;s public IPv4 address.